panjevic/bc-community-samples/ebc-sharepoint/Readme.md

 ![Create Function App2](./resources/functionapp02.png)

-3. Choose Webhook + API tile to create an function triggered on HTTP request
+3. Choose Webhook + API tile to create a function triggered on HTTP request

 ![Create Function App3](./resources/functionapp03.png)

-4. Use the code provided in `hashfunction.csx` file to create an azure function which will hash the request body
+4. Use the code provided in `hashfunction.csx` file to create an Azure Function that will hash the request body

 ![Create Function App4](./resources/functionapp04.png)